dials/dials/doc/sphinx/advanced_tutorial.rst

-DIALS processing may be performed by either running the individual tools (spot finding, indexing, refinement, integration, exporting to MTZ) or you can run the whole lot through :samp:`dials.process`, which just chains them together (and incidentally does all of the processing in P1.)
+DIALS processing may be performed by either running the individual tools (spot finding, indexing, refinement, integration, exporting to MTZ) or you can run the whole lot through :doc:`dials.process </programs/dials_process>`, which just chains them together (and incidentally does all of the processing in P1.)

 dials.process
 -------------

-In the simplest case, :samp:`dials.process /here/are/all/images*.cbf` will do sensible processing, with a static model of the experiment and sample, and will output a reflection file integrated.mtz containing the intensity measurements assuming everything works correctly.
+In the simplest case, :doc:`dials.process </programs/dials_process>`
+/here/are/all/images*.cbf` will do sensible processing, with a static model of the experiment and sample, and will output a reflection file integrated.mtz containing the intensity measurements assuming everything works correctly.
 Some sensible options to use are:

  - :samp:`scan_varying=true` - allow the crystal orientation and unit cell constants to vary during the scan